juandefelix/my_notes/my_notes.md

 ### Unstaging files
 We are assuming that we have a file in the staging area.
-`git rm --cached &lt;filename>` will unstage the file but i'll keep it in your working directory.
+`git rm --cached <filename>` will unstage the file but i'll keep it in your working directory.
-`git rm -f &lt;filename>` will unstage the file and it will erase from your working directory.
+`git rm -f <filename>` will unstage the file and it will erase from your working directory.

 To clear the whole staging area, type: `git reset`
 When you want to unstage files, type: `git reset HEAD <filename>`